 Carabao Island sits a mere 30minute boat ride from the tourist hub of Boracay.
-The contrast is stark between the two sister islands; on one hand, Boracay is packed to the brim with travelers, on Carabao you’ll struggle to find another tourist in sight.
+The contrast is stark between the two sister islands; on one hand, Boracay is packed to the brim with travellers, on Carabao you’ll struggle to find another tourist in sight.
 Whilst Boracay is beautiful, the serenity and authenticity of Carabao island make it a sure winner if you wish to unwind without the crowds.
-If you’re up for an adventure check out this list of must-do’s whilst exploring Carabao island.
+If you’re up for an adventure check out this list of must do’s whilst exploring Carabao island.

 Getting to Carabao Island

 While close in proximity to Boracay, the new regulations mean that there is a limited number of boats that can go directly from Boracay to Carabao.
 Your best option is to get a boat or ferry from Caticlan to Carabao.
 The first ferry leaves the Caticlan port around 8-9am daily and will cost you150php (but be sure to confirm this with your accommodation).
 We ended up catching a private boat organized by our accommodation Lanas beach resort.
-There are two ferry’s that make the trip from Carabao to Caticlan one at 6am and one at 9am.
+There are two ferry’s that make the return trip from Carabao to Caticlan one at 6am and one at 9am.

 Cathedral Cove Cliff Diving

 This one sits at the top of the list for a reason.
-Get ready to be awestruck with handcrafted cliff jumps which lean out over dazzling blue water.
-The attraction sits at cliff’s edge with multiple height options – so there’s fun to be had by everyone.
+Get ready to be awestruck with handcrafted cliff jumps which lean out over the dazzling blue water.
+This attraction sits at cliff’s edge with multiple height options – so there’s fun to be had by everyone.
 A small entrance fee of 100php will grant you access to the spot for however long you desire.

 Cathedral Cove Caves